Rio’s world-famous mountain ride elevates your senses to overflowing.

 Ramos’s original design was well-planned.
 This original system remained in service for six decades, then was completely renovated in 1972.
 The system was fully replaced for a second time in 2002, adding new cars.

-Six years later, the cars were upgraded again, ahead of the 100th anniversary for Rio de Janeiro’s top tourist attraction in 2012.
+Six years later, the cars were upgraded again, ahead of the 100th anniversary of Rio de Janeiro’s top tourist attraction in 2012.

 Rio’s cable cars are ranked among the safest in the world.